chucktilbury/Kata/README.md

 #####################
 #
-# The actual case body definition is similar to C.
+# The actual case body definition is similar to C. One or more 'case' clauses
+# followed by an optional 'default' clause.
 #
 case_body
     = '{' ( case_clause_list )+ ( default_clause )? '}'